TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 # executiveSummary
-### Creating a Decentralized Autonomous ECONOMY (DAE) to make it easier for entrepreneurs to produce physical goods and facilitation of the reuse/recycling of all resources.
+### Creating a Decentralized Autonomous ECONOMY (DAE) to make it easier for entrepreneurs to produce physical goods and to facilitate the reuse/recycling of all resources.

 # TRANSITIONAL RESOURCE MONETARY SYSTEM (TRMS)